-Since 1958, the North American Aerospace Defense Command has fielded calls and emails from around the world to keep curious children (and adults) informed about Santa’s whereabouts on Christmas Eve.
-Fifteen hundred volunteers staff telephones and computers to answer calls and live updates are provided through the NORAD Tracks Santa Web site (in seven languages), over telephone lines, and by email.
-This year, you can also follow @noradsanta on Facebook, Twitter, and YouTube!
-Find out more: noradsanta.org
+Since 1958, the North American Aerospace Defense Command (NORAD) has fielded calls and emails from around the world to keep curious children (and adults) informed about Santa’s whereabouts on Christmas Eve.
+An impressive 1,500 volunteers staff telephones and computers to answer calls and live updates are provided through the NORAD Tracks Santa website (in seven languages), over telephone lines and by email.

-On Christmas Eve, Google Maps Santa Tracker will showcase Santa’s dashboard: the technology that powers his sleigh during his around-the-world journey making the most important of deliveries!
+On Christmas Eve, Google Santa Tracker will showcase Santa’s dashboard: the technology that powers his sleigh during his around-the-world journey making the most important of deliveries!
 Families can follow Santa’s progress and even learn a little about some of his stops.
-Starting December 1st, use the site to explore Santa’s village, engage in some activities, and meet a few of his elves.
-Find out more: santatracker.google.com
+Starting Dec.
+1, use the site to explore Santa’s Village, engage in some activities and even meet a few of his elves.

-Santa Update is for those who can’t wait a minute longer for the holiday hype: you can already keep abreast of Santa’s work by reading the site’s daily blog, which chronicles newsworthy happenings like recent improvements in wrapping technology, the Elf Parade, the local light decorating contest, and efforts to test fly Santa’s new sleigh.
+Santa Update is for those who can’t wait a minute longer for the holiday hype.
+You can already keep abreast of Santa’s work by reading the site’s daily blog, which chronicles newsworthy happenings like recent improvements in wrapping technology, the Elf Parade, the local light decorating contest and efforts to test fly Santa’s new sleigh.
 The site is bursting with creative links and thoughtful details that will show your kiddos how committed the North Pole team is to preparing for Christmas and making their deliveries.
-Find out more: santaupdate.com

-Although the primary activity on the Email Santa website is—you guessed it—emailing Santa (fill-in-the-blank letters with near-immediate responses are available for the impatient!), you can also track his whereabouts, watch the countdown to Christmas Day, view “live texting” between Santa and his elf squad on Christmas Eve, watch “live tweets” between Santa and Mrs. Claus, read Santa’s blog, laugh (or groan) at elf jokes, watch Christmas webcams from around the world, and oodles more.
-Your pet can even email Rudolph.
-Find out more: emailsanta.com
+Although the primary activity on the Email Santa website is—you guessed it—emailing Santa (fill-in-the-blank letters with near-immediate responses are available for the impatient!), you can also track his whereabouts, watch the countdown to Christmas Day, view “live texting” between Santa and his elf squad on Christmas Eve, watch “live tweets” between Santa and Mrs. Claus, read Santa’s blog, laugh (or groan) at elf jokes, watch Christmas webcams from around the world—and oodles more.
+Your pet can even email Rudolph!

 The Santa Video Call and Tracker app, available for iOS devices, purports to be the “only Santa Video Call app with varied and customizable conversation options.”
-When you purchase the full version, Santa will even call your child by her name and knows (thanks to you) her age, month of birth, where she lives, her interests, and recent life events (at least, as much as you’d like to share!).
-The app’s Santa Tracker locates the big guy in red within an “Elfiish Micrometer,” children can send Santa on test flights and zoom in and out on the three-dimensional globe as they watch Santa on the big night.
-Find out more: itunes.com/santavideocallandtracker
+When you purchase the full version, Santa will even call your child by her name and knows (thanks to you) her age, month of birth, where she lives, her interests, and recent life events—at least, as much as you’d like to share.
+The app’s Santa Tracker locates the big guy in red within an “Elfiish Micrometer” and children can send Santa on test flights as well as zoom in and out on the three-dimensional globe as they watch Santa on the big night.